Scale your business with our modular plugins.

 Now go to your Stripe dashboard and open the Payments tab.
 You should see the order you’ve just placed.
 If that’s the case, it means that the orders paid through Stripe work perfectly, so you can start selling your products with Stripe as your payment gateway.

 To make your website live, go to WooCommerce > Settings and open the Payments tab from your WordPress dashboard.
-Then manage the Stripe – Credit Card gateway, uncheck the “Enable Test Mode” option and fill in the necessary details.
+Then, manage the Stripe – Credit Card gateway, uncheck the “Enable Test Mode” option, and fill in the necessary details.
 Once you finish, remember to save the changes.

 1.2.
 WC Order Test